usmans58/Devops_Project/README.md

-# doctor-appointment-system
+# doctor-appointment-system(20i0586)
-A test app to show doctors, patient &amp; appointments system to just show microservices &amp; their responses
+A test app to show doctors, patients &amp; appointments system to just show microservices &amp; their responses

 This is a sample application, which consists of

-- frontend: a simple frontend application which shows Doctors & Appointments in UI form
+- frontend: a simple frontend application that shows Doctors and appointments in UI form
-- doctors: a backend app written in python, which shows list of doctors
+- doctors: a backend app written in Python, which shows the list of doctors
-- appointments: a backend app written in python, which shows list of appointments
+- appointments: a backend app written in Python, which shows the list of appointments